3D Printing and Kink

 3D printing can be super useful for making insertables.
 You can print a mold of something that you then cast in silicone, or you can make a silicone mold of a 3D print and make a silicone cast from that.

 All silicones are not created equal.
 For a silicone to be considered medical grade it must comply with U.S. 21 CFR 177.2600 and there are certain production standards that must be upheld during the making process.
-However, most silicone toys are not medical grade silicone and do not comply with FDA standards during products, but since they are being used only for a relatively short time the risk from them is extremely low.
+However, most silicone toys are not medical grade silicone and do not comply with FDA standards during production, but since they are being used only for a relatively short time the risk from them is extremely low.

 I would recommend using platinum cure silicone over tin cure silicone.
 Tin cure is less expensive, but it does begin to lose integrity faster.